Password Master Help

 The copied/cut items or entries can be pasted back to the same database, or to different databases opened by other instances.

 When pasting items or entries, they are pasted to be above the first one of current selected items or entries.
-If there is no item/entry selected, they are appended to the end of list.
+If there is no item/entry selected, they are appended to the end of the list.

-Apparently, entries cannot be pasted to item list, nor items can be pasted to entry list.
+Apparently, entries cannot be pasted to item list, nor can items be pasted to entry list.

-To ensure security, you can enable the option "Clear clipboard when last instance quit", which will clear not only copied items and entries, but also the copied password when the last instance of Password Master quit.
+To ensure security, you can enable the option "Clear clipboard when last instance quit", which will clear not only copied items and entries, but also the copied password when the last instance of Password Master quits.

 Merge Items

 Two password items can be merged together.
 To use this feature, select 2 items in item list, then right-click and choose Merge....
-A "Merge Password Items" window will be displayed, let you choose one of the 2 items to keep its basic entries.
+A "Merge Password Items" window will be displayed, letting you choose one of the 2 items to keep its basic entries.

 Take item A and item B as an example, if you choose item A in the "Merge Password Items" window, merging actually performs the following tasks: